MathiasSchindler/monacc/docs/nettools.md

 # IPv6 network tools (nettools)

-Date: 2025-12-17
+Date: 2025-12-18 (Updated)

-This document proposes a small set of elementary, *IPv6-only* networking tools for monacc userland.
+monacc includes a set of elementary, *IPv6-only* networking tools.

 The goals match the rest of the project: